Nathan-Furnal/ButtonUp/README.md

 Tests the core functionalities of the game by checking that the moves are properly implemented and walking through a game step by step to check that all specific cases are handled.
+# Design patterns

+The more obvious choice for the TUI was using the MVC with a bit of the Observer pattern.
+In short, the model has the core logic, the view manages I/O and the controller parses the input from the view and has the model react accordingly.
+The observer pattern is used to update the view when the model is changed.

+In the GUI, it's a bit different since Qt offers the possibility of the Model-View pattern and there's no need to implement the Observer pattern from scratch as we can use signal and slots instead, which more or less equivalent to the notify/update found in the observer pattern.